Welcome to our SEND Information Report which is part of the Leicester Local Offer for learners with Special Educational Needs and Disabilities.

 We work hard to secure special educational provision for our SEND pupils, that is ‘additional to and different from’ that provided within the differentiated curriculum.
 This ensures that our children get the best possible and earliest interventions for their specific learning needs.
 We believe that every teacher is a teacher for every child or young person including those with SEND and as such we place quality first teaching at the heart of everything we do.

-Our Interim Special Educational Needs Co-ordinator is Bhavisha Solanki
+Our Special Educational Needs Co-ordinator is Mariam Valli

-My name is Miss Solanki, I am the Special Educational Needs Co-ordinator.
-I am responsible for managing the care of children with Special Educational Needs & Disability (SEND).
-This mainly involves children that have difficulties with learning and /or behaviour and sometimes medical needs.
+My name is Mrs Valli and I am the Special Educational Needs Co-ordinator who is responsible for managing the care of children with additional needs.
+This mainly involves children that have difficulties with learning and/or behaviour and sometimes medical needs.
 I can offer a referral to the local authority’s Special Needs & Disability Service, Medical Practitioners (hearing, speech and language therapy) and the Psychology Service.
 I liaise with each class teacher about the pupils in their class and discuss any concerns arising regarding a child.

 If you are concerned about your child in anyway e.g.